How Does Your Company Handle Weekend Leave When Sick Leave Follows a Long Weekend?

 Dear Aishwarya,

-It is completely dependent on your company policy, as if you consider off's between the sandwich leave as leave only then it should be consider as leave only.
-Many companies has the policy where they do not allow to club CL with SL but as your company allow the same thus you may take the decision but ideally you should count off's under leave.
+It is completely dependent on your company policy.
+If you consider offs between the sandwich leave as leave only, then it should be considered as leave only.
+Many companies have a policy where they do not allow employees to club CL with SL.
+However, since your company allows the same, you may make the decision.
+Ideally, you should count offs as leave.

 Aishwarya Manjunath